Overview of the Canadian work permit

 Please note that some foreign nationals working the above jobs need a valid work permit.
 For example, performing artists filming a movie and bands performing at bars require a work permit.
 Also, Canadian citizens and permanent residents do not need a work permit to work in Canada.

-Depending on where you apply, the eligibility requirements may differ.
+Depending on where you apply, the eligibility requirements for the work permit may differ.
 There are also requirements based on the job you are to do.
 However, some requirements apply to all applicants.
 To have access to work permits, you must:

 - Prove that you will not exceed your stay in Canada when your work permit expires